DrChainsaw/NaiveNASlib.jl/README.md

 ## Advanced usage

-The previous examples have been focused on giving an overview of the purpose of this library.
+The previous examples have been focused on giving an overview of the purpose of this library using the simple high level API.
 For more advanced usage, there are many of ways to customize the behavior and in other ways alter or hook in to the functionality.
-Here are a few of the most important.
+Some of the more important concepts are described below.

+To make it more convenient to extend `NaiveNASlib`, the two submodules `NaiveNASlib.Advanced` and `NaiveNASlib.Extend` export most of the useful stuff, such as abstract types and composable strategies.
+For now they are also part of the public API, but in future releases they might be moved to separate subpackages so that they can be versioned separately (e.g NaiveNASlibCore).

 ### Strategies